Presidential Proclamation – Frequently Asked Questions

 9. I wish to apply for a non-immigrant visa.
 Are appointments available?

 A limited number of appointments for specific categories of non-immigrant visas are available at U.S. Embassy Warsaw and Consulate General Krakow.
-At this time only residents or citizens of Poland may schedule these visa appointments.

 For travelers seeking an appointment for a B1/B2 visa: if you have an urgent need to travel on a B1/B2 visa, and believe you are eligible for an NIE (see Item 3 above for more information), you may request an expedited appointment.
 To request an expedited appointment, please make an appointment in the system for any open time.
 You will then have the option to request an expedited appointment.
 A consular officer will review your request, and someone will contact you with more information if it is approved.